sumn2u/learn-javascript/en/interview-questions/basic-level.md

 **Answer:**

 Yes, JavaScript is a case sensitive language.
 The language keywords, variables, function & object names, and any other identifiers must always be typed with a consistent capitalization of letters.

+### 6.6. difference between exec () and test () methods

+**Answer**

+-> exec():
+1) It is an expression method in JavaScript that is used to search a string with a specific pattern.
+2) Once it has been found, the pattern will be returned directly, otherwise, it returns an “empty” result.

+-> test ()
+1) It is an expression method in JavaScript that is also used to search a string with a specific pattern or text.
+2) Once it has been found, the pattern will return the Boolean value 'true', else it returns ‘false’.